ktw1016/teslaprep/model_3_highland_checklist.md

-# Model 3 2024 Checklist #

-If you find this guide helpful, I'd appreciate you [using my referral link](https://www.tesla.com/referral/mykel48491) when ordering from Tesla!

-This is available as a [mobile app for iOS and Android](https://teslaprep.glideapp.io), too.

-This pre-drive checklist is designed to be done in a specific flow to save time and make sure nothing is missed.
-You will essentially do several "laps" around the car.
-Start at the beginning and work your way down the list.
-By the end, your car will be fully reviewed.
-Feel free to print this out and bring it, along with a pen.
-Don't feel like you need to rush through the inspection.
-The delivery team at Tesla will certainly seem like they want to move quickly, but you don't need to leave the lot until you're 100% satisfied.
-Take your time

----

 ## SECTION A - Verify pre-delivery vehicle records ##
 > Make sure the car you ordered is the car you're getting!

 - [ ] Check for the correct full name and address on your paperwork
 - [ ] Confirm the vehicle's VIN matches your paperwork
 - [ ] Check the vehicle's "About" screen for any information that does not match the vehicle (found by tapping the car icon in the bottom-left, then tapping Software)
-- [ ] Verify that the vehicle's Monroney record matches your configuration
 - [ ] Verify that the vehicle's body color, interior, and wheels match what you configured

 ## SECTION B - Exterior inspection ##